-CIT150 Internet Programming I

-Prerequisite: C grade (2.00) or better in CIT100 OR
+CIT150 Internet Programming I Grade Level: 10, 11, 12 Length/Credit: 1 semester - 1.0 credit Prerequisite: C grade (2.00) or better in CIT100 OR CIT105

-CIT105

-Course is graded A-F. This course is an introduction to webpage design and development for static and dynamic contents.
+Course is graded A-F. This course is an introduction to web page design and development for static and dynamic contents.
 The student will be introduced to HTML/XHTML, CSS, and a scripting language such as JavaScript.
-The emphasis is on client-side webpage programming.
+The emphasis is on client-side web page programming.